byterubpay/byterub-site/_posts/2018-04-28-logs-for-the-Community-meeting-held-on-2018-04-28.md

 **\<ErCiccione>** b.
 IEEE Security & Privacy on the Blockchain workshop
 **\<sarang>** yes
 **\<ErCiccione>** sarang attended the SPB in London, an event focused on scaling, privacy, and applications of blockchain technologies and distributed ledgers, focusing particularly on the security and efficiency of current and future implementations.
 He is going to give us a brief update.
-**\<ErCiccione>** link to the funded FFS proposal: https://forum.getmonero.org/9/work-in-progress/90165/noether-brothers-ieee-workshop
+**\<ErCiccione>** link to the funded FFS proposal: https://forum.getbyterub.org/9/work-in-progress/90165/noether-brothers-ieee-workshop
 **\<sarang>** Thanks to the community for funding my presence (and Surae's) at the workshop
 **\<endogenic>** serhack: i think it could be cool to show on your homepage shops which are using the libs
-**\<sarang>** There was a great audience of academics here, and two talks directly addressing Monero
+**\<sarang>** There was a great audience of academics here, and two talks directly addressing ByteRub
 **\<sarang>** One was an update on a paper discussing ways to efficiently describe ring members, which could be useful if/when we move to much larger ring sizes
 **\<sarang>** had some great discussions with the author
 **\<cryptochangement>** endogenic: that's a good idea